Revolving vs Non-Revolving Credit: Key Differences

 Advantages of a Revolving Line of Credit

 The biggest advantage of a revolving line of credit is that you’re able to access the funds as you need them.
-Instead of taking out a large lump sum, you can only borrow the money you need right now.
-This can help you save money on interest charges, since you only pay interest on your outstanding balance.
+Instead of taking out a large lump sum, you can borrow just the money you need right now.
+This may help you save money on interest charges if you pay off your balance each month, since you only pay interest on your outstanding balance.
+Leaving a balance on a credit card, however, could expose you to high interest charges that could quickly compound.

 Whichever of the different types of credit cards you choose, it typically represents one of the most popular forms of revolving credit.
 With a credit card, you’re initially given a credit limit that represents the highest amount of money that you can borrow.
 As you make purchases, your amount of available credit decreases, but you can raise that amount by making payments to your account.